rya-sge/access-denied/_posts/2023-09-01-learn-crypto-blockchain.md

 **Description:**

-*Cryptography is an indispensable tool for protecting information in  computer systems.
-In this course you will learn the inner workings of  cryptographic systems and how to correctly use them in real-world  applications.
+*In this course you will learn the inner workings of  cryptographic systems and how to correctly use them in real-world  applications.
 The course begins with a detailed*

-- Course overview and stream ciphers
+- *Course overview and stream ciphers*
-- Block ciphers
+- *Block ciphers*
-- Message Integrity
+- *Message Integrity*
-- Authenticated Encryption
+- *Authenticated Encryption*
-- Basic Key Exchange
+- *Basic Key Exchange*
-- Public-Key Encryption
+- *Public-Key Encryption*
-- Final Exam
+- *Final Exam*

 **[ZK-learning [UC Berkeley]](https://zk-learning.org/)**